-Amjed taught the 12 participants the history of Arabic calligraphy, the different styles and the basics of the technique.
-Showing the use of the qalam, he explained how to draw the letters following the rules of this fascinating art and century-old tradition.
+12 participants attended the workshop on Arabic Calligraphy with Amjed Rifaie.
+They learnt the history of Arabic calligraphy, the different styles and the basics of the technique.
+Showing the use of the qalam, Amjed explained how to draw the letters following the rules of this fascinating art and century-old tradition.
 The music helped the participants to gain concentration and test theirselves in this difficult practice.
 During the lunch break they could taste some delicious Arabic recipes by the Iraqi chef Waqar Younus.

 The workshop introduced to the history, materials and techniques of digital printing.
 Samples of different techniques have been shown and analysed under a microscope, and then deterioration processes have been examined and discussed, along with the illustration of preservation strategies to handle, mount and store the materials in the most suitable way possible.

-The workshop has been also the occasion to meet colleagues involved with photograph conservation in North Eastern European countries, such as Estonia, Finland, Latvia and Lituania, and to visit the wonderful city of Tallinn during the Estonian Photographic Art Fair with a rich program of exhibitions and talks in Telliskivi.
+The workshop on Identification and Preservation of Digital Prints has been also the occasion to meet colleagues involved with photograph conservation in North Eastern European countries, such as Estonia, Finland, Latvia and Lituania, and to visit the wonderful city of Tallinn during the Estonian Photographic Art Fair with a rich program of exhibitions and talks in Telliskivi.

-Berlin, July 2017 – Last week I was in Berlin again, after almost three years, attending the Workshop on the Conservation of Japanese Screens at the Museum für Asiatische Kunst in Dahlem.
+Berlin, July 2017 – Last week I was in Berlin again.
+After almost three years, I came back to attend the workshop on the Conservation of Byobu Japanese Screens at the Museum für Asiatische Kunst in Dahlem.

 In the pictures: moments from the workshops; life in Berlin.

-At that time although the museum was still under construction and it was just an empty space.
+Although, at that time the museum was still under construction and it was just an empty space.
 Today I could finally see it open.

-In the pictures: the museum dom from the inside; a view of the city skyline from the museum terrace; me in front of the museum entrance.
+In the pictures: the dom of Museum of Islamic Art of Qatar from the inside; a view of the city skyline from the museum terrace; me in front of the museum entrance.

 Rome, May 2017 – Yesterday the Italian Geographical Society celebrated its 150th anniversary with the opening of an exhibition of its collection masterpieces in the presence of the President of the Republic.